GxP for Quality Management

-Inventory Management is being in control of the company’s current products and services, systems and tools, which are supporting the business operations.
+Inventory Management is being in control of the company’s current products and services, systems, and tools, which are supporting the business operations.
 It is from the Inventory Management that all other processes originate.
 Implementing inventories in a Quality Management System will ensure that your company can run projects in a controlled environment.
-Supporting processes are initiated to maintain the Inventory in a state, that is fit-for-intended-use and documented information is written, approved and stored to provide objective documented evidence of the actions during the entire system life cycle.
-Succesful Inventory Management is therefore the base for Quality Management.
+Supporting processes are initiated to maintain the Inventory in a state, that is fit-for-intended-use and documented information is written, approved, and stored to provide objective documented evidence of the actions during the entire system life cycle.
+Successful Inventory Management is therefore the base for Quality Management.

 Sustainable Inventory Management is one of the most important parts of running a business effectively and perhaps one of the sole reasons for Quality Management.
 If the business does not have an inventory, the business has nothing to sell.

-The goal in Inventory Management is to continously be able to introduce new innovative products and services to the market and maintain these products and services, while obtaining a competitive advantage.
+The goal in Inventory Management is to continuously be able to introduce new innovative products and services to the market and maintain these products and services while obtaining a competitive advantage.
 To do this, the business must establish effective processes that can contribute to the strategic direction.

 Inventory Management is the process of introducing and maintaining an inventory for operational usage in the Organization or releasing new innovative products to the market.
 The Inventory list must include Systems, Software, Services, Tools, that support the business process with special attention to ‘Patient Safety, Product Quality and Data Integrity’ related to GxP (Good ‘x’ Practices (Laboratory, Manufacturing, Clinical)).